rubocode/journey/work/index.md

 You need to educate yourself and others.
 You can’t teach what you do not know.
 You need wisdom — practical understanding.
 You need to be able to relate to and communicate with others towards the righteous society.

 Each individual is at a different point in his or her journey.
 Each one has a unique purpose to fulfill.
 Some of them will serve as examples, others as warnings.
-You need to walk towards the light and also be able to help the ones in darkness.
+You need to walk towards the light and also be able to help the ones in the dark.